saturneric/GpgFrontend-Manual/src/content/docs/guides/fundamental-concepts.md

    immediately and inform your contacts.
 6. **Understand the Web of Trust**: GPG builds trust by people signing each other's keys — this forms a decentralized trust model.

-## 🧭 Summary

-GPG is a powerful tool for privacy and digital identity.
-By learning:

-- How keys work,
-- When to encrypt vs. sign,
-- And how to protect your credentials,

-You’re taking a big step toward securing your digital life.

 ## 🧰 Where Does GpgFrontend Fit In?